Balancing your Bank Statement

 You get the bank statement in the mail.
 What are you supposed to do with it?
 What are all those 'fee' things?
 Did I really use my debit card that often?
 Why does it say I owe them money?

 I know how confusing it is to balance your bank statement to your check register.
 I know that the math of the whole thing is, well, confusing.
 Yes, and it is time consuming.
-Yet, in order for you to find errors, both yours and the banks, it is a necessary task.
+Yet, in order for you to find errors, both yours and the bank's, it is a necessary task.
 I have found several errors while balancing my bank statement, mostly mine, but some were the bank's error.
 One of the most memorable ones was the time I wrote a check for $250 to pay a bill and the bank took it at $2.50.
-I called and the bank argued with me.
-When I pushed the situation, the bank 'threatened' to go get their copy of the check.
-I told them to go ahead and when they had it in their hand, they would need to give me back all of the finance charges I had been charged for not correctly paying my bill.
-Boy were they apologetic after that.

-Don't get panicky if you can't remember what each one is because the bank has conveniently labeled each part for you.
-They even put in the (-) and (+) signs.
-That way you can easily see what's there without having to go back to your notes.
+Don't get panicky if you can't remember what each item is because the bank has conveniently labeled each part for you.
+They even put in the (-) and (+) signs for some areas.
+That way you can easily see what is there without having to go back to your notes.

-I marked each section to help you follow along.
+I marked each section on the illustration above to help you follow along.

 A} This is usually where the bank lists their name, or they might list it in the center of the page above their phone and address.

 B} This is usually where the bank lists their phone and address and marks other identifying and/or important items like “Equal Housing Lender” or “Member FDIC-Federal Deposit Insurance Corporation”.